ADM1SH/Serelude/README.md

 a serenade that lingers, looping endlessly, for love that grows in silence and glows in rhythm.

-This project is a two-month anniversary web animation.
-It is a static site built with HTML, CSS, and JavaScript, designed to be hosted on GitHub Pages.
-It features an interactive 2D world with a controllable character, a dynamic day/night cycle, and other interactive elements.
-All visuals are procedurally drawn and animated using the HTML Canvas API.
+This project, initially conceived as a two-month anniversary web animation, has evolved into an interactive 2D sandbox game.
+Built with HTML, CSS, and JavaScript, it offers a procedurally generated world where players can explore, build, and save their creations.
+The game features a controllable character, a dynamic day/night cycle, and all visuals are dynamically rendered using the HTML Canvas API.
+It's designed as a static site, easily hostable on platforms like GitHub Pages.

-This has since evolved into a small sandbox game where you can explore, build, and save your creations in a persistent world.
-## Interactive Features
+## Gameplay and Controls

-You can interact with the animation using the following keyboard and mouse controls:
+You can interact with the game using the following keyboard and mouse controls:

 ### Key Presses
 *   **'a' / 'd'**: Move the character left and right.